 WHAT IS THE LiUNA LOCAL 183 TRAINING CENTRE

-The LiUNA Local 183 Training Centre provides Apprenticeship Training, Construction Skills Training and Health and Safety Training from 5 Key Campus sites: Vaughan, Cobourg, Toronto, Barrie and Kingston.
+The LiUNA Local 183 Training Centre provides Apprenticeship Training, Construction Skills Training and Health and Safety Training from 6 Key Campus sites: Vaughan, Cobourg, Toronto, Barrie, Kingston and Cambridge.

 The LiUNA Local 183 Training Centre is dedicated to providing the most comprehensive training programs to apprentices and members.
 Our goal is to provide every trainee with the highest standard of skills and safety training.
 As a new era begins for the LiUNA Local 183 Training Centre, we see ourselves embracing new technologies and methods of training delivery.
 We provide training that includes the use of new materials, tools and techniques that are making their way onto the job sites, or are already present in the day to day work that our members perform.
 Our hands-on training is meant to simulate a true construction sector setting to ensure that contractors receive workers who are competent and productive.